Steering Large Language Models for Machine Translation Personalization

-For both the \exht and \expt setups, we used GPT-4o (June 2025) to generate explanations detailing the stylistic differences between a base translation and a target human translation.
-The prompt template used for this task is shown in Listing~\ref{lst:explain-template}, using the same 20 examples as in the MS, \contht, and \contpt setups.
+For ZS-Exp., we used GPT-4o (June 2025) to generate explanations detailing the stylistic differences between a base translation and a target human translation.
+The prompt template used for this task is shown in Listing~\ref{lst:explain-template}, using the same 20 examples as in the MS and SAE Cont. setups.

-All outputs were manually inspected to ensure no verbatim excerpts from the provided examples were present, avoiding any risk of data leakage.
 Example outputs for different novels are shown in Listing~\ref{lst:explain-example}.
 Finally, these generated guidelines are used to prompt the evaluated models, following the template shown in Listing~\ref{lst:explain-final}.